Wildflower Meadows, Pictorial Meadows - who cares?

 He also says that traditional meadow making is about restoration rather than creation.
 I don't agree.
 Why not start a traditional meadow, even thought you don't want any hay?
+Why not start one to capture carbon?
 Isn't it a thing of beauty as well as biodiversity?
 How can you keep the grass out of it anyway?

 This has all troubled me.
 But I've reflected on it, and you know what?
-Perhaps it matters less than I think.
+So long as people understand some of these differences, perhaps it matters less than I think.